-- Your personal my Social Security account at SSA.gov/myaccount gives you secure access to information based on your earnings history and interactive tools tailored to you. - With a my Social Security account, you can access your earnings history and benefits information, request a replacement Social Security card, get a proof of income letter, estimate and apply for benefits, and more.
+- Your personal my Social Security account through Social Security gives you secure access to information based on your earnings history and interactive tools tailored to you. - With a my Social Security account, you can access your earnings history and benefits information, request a replacement Social Security card, get a proof of income letter, estimate and apply for benefits, and more.